MikeEitel/ESP-32_DIS_MQTT/README.md

 # ESP-32_DIS_MQTT
-A display based on   ESP32-2432S024x  boards controlled by MQTT and is single core using
+A display based on   ESP32-2432S024x  boards controlled by MQTT and is single core using.
+OLDER and SLOWER version as SW spi based.

 You can choose between all three types of screens none, capacitive or resistive. -> x= N / C or R This variant is only using single core.